 Making exercise safe and challenging with the “2 On To Up” exercise

-In my last blog post I outlined how the SAID principle can help us pick effective exercises for our canine athletes.
+The SAID principle can help us pick effective exercises for our canine athletes.
 So how do we continue to evolve these exercises and continue to challenge our four-legged fur balls of energy?

 When I start cross-training a dog, I like to think about simple variables of exercise to fit the dog’s mental and physical skill and strength levels.
 There are 7 main variables of exercise, and plugging one or more into an exercise that you and your dog have mastered can offer up a much-needed challenge that can satisfy the needs of you both.

 1. Speed/ intensity

 6. Body Position